lkvitai/lkvitai-warehouse-service/README.md

 - **Inventory:** Scanning a label pulls the exact batch; variance report lists per‑bin deltas; closing session posts movements with audit.
 - **Value adjustments:** Change affects `AdjValue` in exports but not `QtyBase` nor movement history.
 - **Exports:** Can produce CSV by any slice with correct totals; error file generated for invalid rows; scheduled job runs at configured time.
+- **Batch/Lot:** FEFO suggestion/enforcement works; expired/quarantined batches are blocked unless override with approval; **traceability report** returns locations and shipments for a batch within ≤ 2 seconds for N≤50k movements.
 - **UX safety:** Forbidden actions blocked by RBAC; undo works for N seconds; all operations logged.

 ---